 Export all selected courses on one map

 Check this box to print all of the selected courses on the same map.
 This is intended for training exercises, where you run several different courses after each other.

 This is the scale at which the courses will be exported.
 If the Condes layout is at 1:15 000, this will be the default export scale, but if you need to import the course onto a 1:10 000 map, you change the export scale to 1:10 000.

 If this box is unchecked, the map will be omitted in the file.

 For Overprint use

-This controls the overprint effect for the map colors for which overprint is enabled, and for the course overprint.
+This setting controls how overprint effect is handled in the PDF file, both for map colors and for the course overprint.

-The overprint operator instructs the PDF reader to show and print the relevant colors with overprint effect.
-In some cases, when using Adobe Reader, you need to configure Adobe Reader to show overprint effect, otherwise it will ignore the overprint.
+When you select "Overprint operator", you need to ensure that the software you use to display and print the PDF file, is configured to simulate overprint effect.
+For example, when using Adobe Reader, you need to configure Adobe Reader to show overprint effect, otherwise it will ignore overprint effect.